Think a dump truck is just for hauling rocks?

 If you already own one, great!

-Otherwise, you need to get one, perhaps a used dump truck in order to save your initial cash outlay.
+Otherwise, you’ll need to get one, perhaps a used dump truck to save on your initial cash outlay.

-If you are not picky, it shouldn’t be too much of a challenge to find a used dump truck for under $10,000.
+If you’re not picky, it shouldn’t be too much of a challenge to find a used dump truck for under $10,000.

-Of course, its make, model, and mileage will factor in the price tag.
+Of course, its make, model, and mileage will factor into the price tag.
 But a budget of around $20,000 should present you with plenty of decent options.

 License